 Supported Databases and Data¶

 Most JDBC- and ODBC-compliant databases are supported.
-For a complete list of supported databases, see Supported Endpoints and Protocols.

 In databases, Jitterbit does not support data with these encoding types or object names: